bsuvonov/static-site-generator/README.md

 ![demo](https://raw.githubusercontent.com/wiki/bsuvonov/static-site-generator/images/demo.png)

-This tool allows you to easily convert your Markdown documents into HTML files, ideal for blogging and creating websites with minimal effort.
+This tool allows to easily convert Markdown documents into HTML files, ideal for blogging and creating websites with minimal effort.

 ## Features

-- **Markdown to HTML Conversion**: Write your blog posts or documents in Markdown and convert them to HTML automatically.
+- **Markdown to HTML Conversion**: Converts Markdown documents to HTML automatically.
-- **Custom CSS Support**: Apply your own custom stylesheets to the generated HTML files for a personalized look.
+- **Custom CSS Support**: Supports custom stylesheets to be applied to the generated HTML files for a personalized look.
-- **Static File Support**: Include images and other necessary files for your page.
+- **Static File Support**: Keeps the original linkage between static files and markdown files in the output html files in tact!

-## Project Structure
-- **src/**: Contains source code
-- **content/**: This folder should contain all of your Markdown files.
-Each file will be converted to an HTML page.
-- **static/**: Place your images, CSS files, and other static assets here.
-These files will be included in the generated output folder.

 ## How to Use